segmentio/segment-docs/src/connections/storage/catalog/postgres/index.md

 Segment should be able to connect to your database now!

-### Compose Postgres
+## Compose Postgres

 Compose is the first DBaaS (Database as a Service) of its kind, geared at helping developers spend more time building their applications rather than wrestling with database provisioning and maintenance.
 Compose provides easy to deploy and scale data stores and services in many flavors: PostgreSQL, MongoDB, RethinkDB, Elasticsearch, Redis, etcd, and RabbitMQ.

 Using Compose, companies can deploy databases instantly with backups, monitoring, performance tuning, and a full-suite of management tools.
-Compose Enterpise brings all this to the corporate VPC (virtual private cloud).
+Compose Enterprise brings all this to the corporate VPC (virtual private cloud).

 Compose uses Segment for hooking together web analytics, email, and social tracking and manages its Segment warehouse on PostgreSQL.
 Compose is pleased to be able to harness [the power of Postgres to query Segment data and be able create custom reports.